ringcentral/ringcentral-web-phone/README.md

 Don't forget to filter the phone numbers that have `"features": [..., "CallerId", ...]`.

+### Trickle ICE

+SDK-managed WebRTC uses Trickle ICE by default for initial calls, re-INVITEs, and ICE restarts.
+The Web Phone sends the generated SDP immediately without removing candidates already present, then sends later candidates one at a time through the Call Session's SIP signaling.
+No option or manual candidate API is required.

+If candidate signaling fails, the Web Phone stops sending candidates for that ICE generation without failing the Call Session or starting a fallback re-INVITE.
+This behavior implements the subset supported by RingCentral; it is not a claim of complete RFC 8840 interoperability or support for arbitrary SIP servers.

 ## Get inbound call sessions

 To get inbound call sessions, you can listen to the `inboundCall` event: